michalbrys/Using-Google-Analytics-with-R/introduction/author.md

 Data scientist

-Michał is working in internet industry from 2009.
-He is expert in web analytics in e-commerce context, especially using Google Analytics & Google Tag Manager.
-He loves mining big data sets and transform information into actionable knowledge.
+Michał is working in the internet industry from 2009.
+He is an expert in web analytics in e-commerce context, especially using Google Analytics & Google Tag Manager.
+He loves mining big data sets and transforming information into useful knowledge.
-He loves creating story from numbers.
+He loves creating stories from numbers.
 He graduated AGH University of Science and Technology and University of Economics in Cracow.
-Michal is member of Google Developers Group Cracow.
+Michal is a member of Google Developers Group Cracow.

-Feel free to contact author:
+Feel free to contact the author:

 [about.me](https://about.me/michal.brys)